-To act on their growing preferences for smaller families and for better control over the timing of their births, people need improved access to modern contraceptives.
+To act on growing preferences for smaller families and for better control over the timing of births, people need improved access to modern contraceptives and comprehensive sexuality education.
 Levels of unmet need for modern contraception are much higher among single, sexually active women than among in-union women because stigma continues to impede single women—especially adolescents—from getting contraceptive counselling and services.

 Guttmacher Lancet Institute: Unintended Pregnancy and Abortion Worldwide